codinBabe/Team-Princeps-testimonials-grid-section-main/README.md

 ```

 ### Create a Branch:
-Create a new branch with your name and your partner's name.
+Create a new branch with your name.
 Use the format *YourName*.
 For example: ***FaithDaniel***.
 You can create a new branch like this:

 ```bash